ilpropheta/ilpropheta.github.io/README.md

 <img src="/pics/cg-2016.jpg" alt="Coding Gym Modena - 2016" width="700">

-I created Coding Gym and organized 8 sessions in Modena (the very first one in Bologna), attended by 77 people overall.
+I created Coding Gym and organized 8 sessions in Modena (the very first one hosted in Bologna), attended by 77 people overall.

 More details on each session [here](https://coding-gym.org/events), 📸 pictures [here](https://www.facebook.com/media/set/?set=a.1538083799604550).